Daihatsu Thor

 The Daihatsu Thor (ダイハツ・トール, Daihatsu Tōru) (also called Toyota Roomy/Tank (トヨタ・ルーミー/トヨタ・タンク, Toyota Rūmī/Toyota Tanku) and Subaru Justy (スバル・ジャスティ, Subaru Jasuti)) is a mini MPV with sliding doors designed and manufactured by Daihatsu, and sold by Daihatsu, Toyota and Subaru.
 It is a five-seat MPV based on the M700 series Boon and was introduced on 9 November 2016 as the successor to the Coo.
 It sits below the Sienta in Toyota's minivan line-up.

-The Thor is currently sold only in Japan, where is not regarded as a kei car due to the exterior dimensions as defined by Japanese government dimension regulations and the engine displacement of 996 cc, which incurs a modest annual road tax obligation.
-The Tank was once exclusive to Toyopet Store and Netz Store, while the Roomy was once exclusive to Toyota Store and Corolla Store.
+The Thor is currently sold only in Japan.
+It is not a kei car, as the exterior dimensions and the engine displacement of 996 cc exceed the class regulations, but the small engine still incurs a modest annual road tax obligation.
+From 2016 until 2020, the Tank was exclusive to Toyopet Store and Netz Store, while the Roomy was once exclusive to Toyota Store and Corolla Store.

-The Thor and Roomy received a facelift on 15 September 2020, along with the discontinuation of Tank model due to integration of Japanese Toyota dealers.
-It is followed by the facelifted Justy in 24 September (the Custom model being discontinued).

 For the pre-facelift models, the regular Thor shared its front bumper shape with the Tank (both regular and Custom models) and the Justy Custom (with a redesigned upper grille and cross-hatched lower grille).
 The Thor Custom's bumper shape is shared with the Roomy (both regular and Custom models) and the regular Justy (with black grille slats instead of chrome).
 The Roomy uses standard taillights, while the Tank uses clear lens lights, which are reserved for the Custom versions of Thor and Justy.
 All Custom versions also wear an additional front splitter and chrome rear bootlid trim.